bevyengine/rfcs/rfcs/45-stageless.md

 - builder syntax: marginal improvement over adding individual systems
 - array syntax: looks pretty but is literally impossible
-- tuple syntax: looks pretty but is limited to 12 elements
+- tuple syntax: looks pretty but is limited to a fixed number of elements
 - `vec!`-like macro syntax: looks OK but, eh, uses macros

 **Conclusion:** macro syntax for practicality, likely powered by builder syntax under the hood